 Obtaining a Visa

 When we send you the I-20 form, you will take the form, passport, and proof of your ability to support your college education (bank statements, letters of credit, scholarship letter, etc.) to the nearest US consulate.
+Please make an appointment in advance.
 An official at the consulate will stamp an F-1 visa inside your passport.
 Together with your I-20 form, this visa will enable you to enter the United States and to be a student at the institution named on the I-20.
-Should you change your mind and decide to study at another institution, you may jeopardize your student status and may not be allowed to remain in the country.
+Should your plans of study change, you must contact us immediately to update your record and status.
 Consult with the nearest US consulate or embassy if you have any questions about the visa application process.

 Do You Have Questions?